Frequently Asked Questions

 o 8 electives including biotech, community service, computer science, engineering, graphic design, industrial design, music, video production,

-o Extras such as Language Lab, Science Lab, Guidance Counseling, Writing Center, Teacher Advisors, Link Crew,
+o Extras such as Language Lab, Science Lab, Guidance Counseling, College and Career Center, Teacher Advisors, Link Crew,

 o 40 additional teacher advisors, mentors, and counselors.